ROADMAP TO SUCCESS

 • Delivery timelines

-These skills can significantly improve negotiations and customer relationships.
+Those skills directly improve negotiations and customer relationships.

-Load boards allow carriers to search for freight opportunities directly.
+Load boards help carriers search for freight opportunities directly.

 • DAT Load Board